Reslan-Tinawi/reslan-tinawi.github.io/_drafts/covid-19-visualization-draft-post.md

 For example, Italy and the U.S. had the first deaths reported in the late of February, which is a month later after the first deaths were reported in China, and yet somehow *tragically*, they ended up with the highest death tolls in the world.

 # Glance over time
-Since the data provides a date of the observed measures on a daily basis, I will try to show how the progressive spread of the virus, and the exponential growth in the cases.
+Since the data provides a date of the observed measures on a daily basis, I will try to show how the virus spread progressively, and how the number of cases growing exponentially.

+Deaths Trajectory
+{% include covid-graphs/deaths_time_series.html %}

+Infections Trajectory
+{% include covid-graphs/confirmed_time_series.html %}

+Recovered Trajectory
+{% include covid-graphs/recovered_time_series.html %}

+Choropleth Map
+{% include covid-graphs/deaths_choropleth_map.html %}